Repo market bets on solid U.S. jobs data

-NEW YORK (Reuters) - Traders in a key corner of the U.S. bond market appear to be betting on a solid July payrolls report on Friday, which would strengthen the case for the Federal Reserve to raise interest rates in September.
+NEW YORK, Aug 6 (Reuters) - Traders in a key corner of the U.S. bond market appear to be betting on a solid July payrolls report on Friday, which would strengthen the case for the Federal Reserve to raise interest rates in September.

 In the repo market, interest rates on repurchase agreements backed by two-year Treasuries grew more negative to levels not seen since May, and borrowing costs on repos backed by three-year Treasuries briefly turned negative on Thursday, analysts said.